 ||2011||George Washington Goler Professor of Pediatrics, University of Rochester|

-My research activities are focused in three areas: (1) the application of novel methods of pulmonary function tests (PFTs) in infants and young children to clinical and translational studies of pediatric respiratory disease, (2) Cystic fibrosis (CF) epidemiology, and (3) multicenter clinical trials.
+Dr. Ren's research focuses in three areas: (1) the application of novel methods of pulmonary function tests (PFTs) in infants and young children to clinical and translational studies of pediatric respiratory disease, (2) Cystic fibrosis (CF) epidemiology, and (3) multicenter clinical trials.
 Our areas of disease focus are CF, premature infants, and viral bronchiolitis.

+Dr. Ren is the pulmonary PI and the co-chair of the Pulmonary Working Group for PROP.
 PROP is an NIH funded multicenter program whose aim is to promote collaborative, innovative research to identify mechanisms and associated functional and molecular biomarkers of respiratory disease risk of premature infants ready for discharge from the neonatal intensive care unit (NICU).
-As part of the PROP, we are conducting a longitudinal study of respiratory function in the first year of life utilizing non-invasive respiratory testing (including RIP) and performing infant PFTs using the raised volume rapidthoracoabdominal compression technique.
+As part of the PROP, he assist in conducting a longitudinal study of respiratory function in the first year of life utilizing non-invasive respiratory testing (including RIP) and performing infant PFTs using the raised volume rapidthoracoabdominal compression technique.

 The ESCF was a prospective observational study of CF patients in North America.
 Data were collected from 1994-2005, and analyses are still ongoing.
 Using ESCF data, we have studied the effect of inhaled corticosteroid therapy on lung function, the impact of methicillin resistant S. aureus infection on lung function, and the relationship between infant care patterns and outcomes.
-We are presently studying the relationship between multiply antibiotic resistant Pseudomonas aeruginosa and clinical outcomes in CF.
+We recently used ESCF data to demonstrate that wheezing in early childhood is associated with lower lung function in children with CF.

 EPIC is a longitudinal cohort study of young CF patients whose primary goal is to identify risk factors for the acquisition of Pseudomonas aeruginosa (Pa).
 Secondary objectives include better definition of outcomes associated with Pa infection and the impact of other organisms on clinical outcomes.

-We are involved in a number of clinical trials, primarily in CF. Further information regarding clinical trials can be found at the Division of Pediatric Pulmonology website: http://www.urmc.rochester.edu/pediatrics/research/subspecialty/pulmonology_allergy/Pulmonology_Research.pdf
+As a member of the CF Foundation Therapeutics Development Network the Pediatric Pulmonary Division is involved in a number of clinical trials.
+Further information regarding clinical trials can be found at the Division of Pediatric Pulmonology website: http://www.urmc.rochester.edu/pediatrics/research/subspecialty/pulmonology